Your own ID-Server

 The installer will automatically download and install Microsoft’s Visual Studio 2015 runtime components as well as the .NET 4 runtime if not installed yet.

 The SecSign ID Credential provider uses the following registry keys which you will find at HKLM\SOFTWARE\SecSign\CredentialProvider.
+Please edit them to match your environment:

 With the SecSign ID Credential Provider installed, the Windows log-in consists of: